Electronic ticket: Sport, concert, and cinema tickets

 Many sport, concert venues, and cinemas use electronic ticketing for their events.
 Electronic tickets, or "eTickets" as they are sometimes referred, are often delivered as PDFs or another downloadable format that can be received via email or through a mobile app.
 Electronic tickets allow organizers to avoid the cost of producing and distributing physical tickets by transferring costs to the customer, who must own electronic hardware and purchase internet access in order to receive their ticket.

 A printed copy of these tickets or a digital copy on a mobile phone should be presented on coming to the venue.
 These tickets now normally also have a barcode, which may be scanned on entry into the venue to streamline crowd processing.
 Electronic tickets have become increasingly prevalent in the entertainment industry over the last decade.

 In some cases, spectators who want to see a match may not need a printable electronic ticket.
 If someone with a membership to a football team books a ticket online, the member can just verify his/her reservation with a membership card at the entrance.
 This is common with teams in the English Premiership League.

 Implementations

 In January 2017 it was reported that Germany's Federal Minister of Transport and Digital Infrastructure, Alexander Dobrindt wants to create an electronic ticket to connect public bus and train services as well as parking spaces and potentially car-sharing services across all cities.
 A nationwide electronic ticket system was introduced in Denmark in 2010, called Rejsekort.

+In Bangalore Metro System, instead of paper tickets, NFC tokens were issued.
+But these didn't offer a lot of benefits over paper tickets other than that they could be used again.

+Currently both Bangalore and Kochi Metro allow users to book tickets through WhatsApp.
+Once the payment is done online, the system will send a QR code as a message on WhatsApp, which the passengers can scan to pass through the turnstiles.